Idea School – Training the Creative Mind

-At "Idea", the Russian aesthetic center for children, the process of training the imagination occurs through games and creative assignments during our courses in Russian, art, and sculpture.
+At “Idea”, the Russian aesthetic center for children, the process of training the imagination occurs through games and creative assignments during our courses in Russian, art, and sculpture.
 Our school is located at 1550 Bath Ave, Brooklyn, NY 11228.
-Lessons run on Fridays (5-8 pm), Saturdays, and Sundays (from 10 am to 1 pm and from 1:30 pm to 4:30 pm).
-Our staff can be reached by phone: 917-325-4628 or by email: firstname.lastname@example.org but first please Visit our FAQ section here.
+Lessons run on Thursdays (5-8), Fridays (5:30-8:30 pm), Saturdays, and Sundays (from 10 am to 1 pm).
+Our staff can be reached by phone: 917-325-4628 or by email: firstname.lastname@example.org but first please take a look at our FAQ

 Q: How much do the weekend classes cost?

 A: You can pay for each class individually or monthly.
 If paying monthly, classes are $50 per class, with a 10% discount for the second child.
 If paying individually, classes are $60.

 Q: What if my child misses a class?